Natural disaster: Blizzards

 Blizzards are severe winter storms characterized by heavy snow and strong winds.
 When high winds stir up snow that has already fallen, it is known as a ground blizzard.
 Blizzards can impact local economic activities, especially in regions where snowfall is rare.
 The Great Blizzard of 1888 affected the United States, when many tons of wheat crops were destroyed.
 In Asia, the 1972 Iran blizzard and the 2008 Afghanistan blizzard, were the deadliest blizzards in history; in the former, an area the size of Wisconsin was entirely buried in snow.
 The 1993 Superstorm originated in the Gulf of Mexico and traveled north, causing damage in 26 American states as well as in Canada and leading to more than 300 deaths.

 Hailstorms

 Hail is precipitation in the form of ice that does not melt before it hits the ground.
+Hailstorms are produced by thunderstorms.
 Hailstones usually measure between 5 and 150 mm in diameter.
+These can damage the location in which they fall.
+Hailstorms can be especially devastating to farm fields, ruining crops and damaging equipment.
 A particularly damaging hailstorm hit Munich, Germany, on July 12, 1984, causing about $2 billion in insurance claims.